influxdata/flux/stdlib/contrib/sranka/telegram/README.md

 # Telegram Package

-Use this Flux Package to send a message to a Telegram channel using the https://core.telegram.org/bots/api#sendmessage API.
+Use this Flux Package to send a message to a Telegram channel using https://core.telegram.org/bots/api#sendmessage API.

-The telegram API requires you to know a bot token and channel ID.
+The telegram API requires you to know a bot token and a channel ID.
 The following steps were initially used to test this package:
    1. Create a new account in an application downloaded from https://telegram.org , a phone number is required.
    1. Create a new bot: https://core.telegram.org/bots#creating-a-new-bot , you will receive a bot *token* at the end of the registration process.
    1. Create a new channel from the telegram application,
    1. Add the new bot to the channel as an Administrator, the only required permission is to _post messages_.
 See https://stackoverflow.com/questions/33126743/how-do-i-add-my-bot-to-a-channel to know more.
    1. Send any message to @YOUR bot in the channel.
-Then `curl https://api.telegram.org/bot$token/getUpdates` and look for the _id_ of the channel, it is the *channel* argument in telegram functions.
+Then `curl https://api.telegram.org/bot$token/getUpdates` and look for the _id_ of the channel, it is the *channel* argument in the telegram package functions.

 ## telegram.message